roryp/awslabs/README.md

-For Part 1 and 2, you will first need to create a EC2 **keyPair** ( if you don't already have one) in order to link to your EC2 servers.
+For Part 1 and 2, you will first need to create a EC2 **keyPair** ( if you don't already have one) in order to link to a EC2 server.
 This keyPair can be used to SSH into your server later on.
 Don't forget to save the keyPair somewhere safe.

 - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair